-The following instruments will be available in semester 20B:
+The following instruments will be available:

 - IO:O IO:O is the primary imaging CCD camera available this semester.
-IO:O has a field-of-view of 10 arcmin, Sloan u'g'r'i'z' filters, Bessell B and V filters, a rest wavelength Hα filter and four red-shifted Hα filters. - SPRAT SPRAT provides high-throughput, low-resolution (R=350), long-slit optical spectroscopy at the LT.
+IO:O has a field-of-view of 10 arcmin, Sloan u'g'r'i'z' filters, Bessell B and V filters, a rest wavelength Hα filter, three red-shifted Hα filters and a CN filter. - SPRAT SPRAT provides high-throughput, low-resolution (R=350), long-slit optical spectroscopy at the LT.
 The slit width is ~1.5 arcsec.
-A single spectrum spanning roughly 400-800 nm is obtained, optimized for improved sensitivity in either the red and blue portion of the spectrum by tilting the grism assembly. - FRODOSpec FRODOSpec is an integral-field optical spectrograph providing observations from 380 to 1000 nm in either low (~2400) or high (~5400) resolution mode.
-The IFU provides a 12x12 lenslet array over a total field-ofview of ~10 arcsec. - RISE RISE is a fast-readout frame-transfer CCD optical imager and provides a cycle time of less than 1 second.
-RISE is offered with a fixed 'V+R' filter, replacing the 'I+Z' filter used in the last few semesters.
-RISE uses re-imaging optics giving a 7x7 arcmin field-of-view. - IO:I IO:I uses a 2048x2048 pixel Hawaii 2RG detector with a 1.7 micron cutoff.
-Field of view is 6x6 arcmin at pixel scale of 0.18 arcsec, with a fixed Hband filter. - MOPTOP MOPTOP is the fourth-generation fast polarimeter for the LT and is currently undergoing robotic commissioning.
-It will be available for operations for 2020B semester.
-If you with to use this instrument we suggest you contact the LT support team before submitting your proposal.
+A single spectrum spanning roughly 400-800 nm is obtained, optimized for improved sensitivity in either the red and blue portion of the spectrum by tilting the grism assembly. - RISE RISE is a fast-readout frame-transfer CCD optical imager and provides a cycle time of less than 1 second.
+RISE is offered with a fixed 'V+R' filter, and uses re-imaging optics giving a 7x7 arcmin field-of-view. - MOPTOP MOPTOP is the fourth-generation fast polarimeter for the LT and is offered with 5 filter options: see the instrument webpage for transmission curves.
+If you wish to use this instrument we suggest you contact the LT support team before submitting your proposal. - LIRIC LIRIC is the new infrared imaging camera for the LT, replacing the now-decommissioned IO:I camera.
+Up-to-date details on capabilities and modes are available on the instrument webpage.
+The instrument is producing science data but does not have an automated reduction pipeline in place yet: we aim to have this implemented before the start of the semester.